nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 3a.
-Program detects that there are multiple tasks with the same words specified by the user.
+Program detects the specified task is not valid.

 > 3a1.
-Program marks all the tasks with the same words as complete.
-  3a2.
-Program informs user that multiple tasks are marked as complete.
-  Use case ends

-3b.
-Program detects the specified task is not valid.

-> 3b1.
-Program shows an error message.
-  3b2.
-Program requests for re-input.
+Program shows an error message and requests for re-input.
   Use case resumes at step 3

-3a2a.
-Program detects that there are still multiple tasks with the same words specified by the user.

-> Use case resumes at step 3a1

 #### Use case: Undo operations